 The UAMS College of Medicine strives to achieve an environment of collegiality by demonstrating the utmost respect for one another, free from disruptive, threatening, and violent behavior.
 We will not accept inappropriate, unprofessional, or intimidating behavior within the workplace and learning environment.
 All persons, including patients, visitors, staff, all students, medical residents/fellows and post-doctoral fellows, and faculty are treated with courtesy, and dignity.
-All faculty members, housestaff members, post-doctoral fellows and all students who practice at or in affiliation with UAMS conduct themselves in a professional, collaborative, and cooperative manner consistent with the UAMS Employee Handbook, the Medical Staff Bylaws of the affiliated institutions, the UAMS House staff Handbook, College of Medicine Student Handbook, UAMS Human Resources policies, other applicable UAMS policies and procedures, and the University of Arkansas Board of Trustees policies and any applicable University wide Administrative Memoranda.
+All faculty members, housestaff members, post-doctoral fellows and all students who practice at or in affiliation with UAMS conduct themselves in a professional, collaborative, and cooperative manner consistent with the UAMS Employee Handbook, the Medical Staff Bylaws of the affiliated institutions, the UAMS Human Resources policies, other applicable UAMS policies and procedures, and the University of Arkansas Board of Trustees policies and any applicable University wide Administrative Memoranda.